Question in Hawaiian

 I do not believe there is a Hawaiian equivalent to the English word "welcome."
 That is why e komo mai, "come in", is most often used as the substitute.
 If you say e komo i ka hale, you are merely saying "come into the house" rather than your desired "welcome home."
 For a culture so heavily focused on hospitality, it is sort of funny that there is no equivalent to "welcome".

 For example, how does one respond to "thank you?"
 In English, it would be "you are welcome."
-But what is the proper dialog?
+But what is the proper dialog in Hawaiian?

 Salutation: Mahalo.
 (I appreciate you)